berchev/rails-pagecounter/README.md

 # rails-pagecounter
-This is my first Redis-Rails Web counter project.
-Included in CI/CD pipeline.
-The idea behind that is to develop and deploy the application in safty way, which provides roll-back.
+This is my first Redis-Rails Web counter project with a CI/CD pipeline.

+The idea behind that is to develop and deploy the application in safe way, which provides roll-back.

 ## Basic counter functionalities
 - increment counter by 1 (starting from 0)